LIVED EXPERIENCE TRUSTEES PROGRAMME

 We value lived expertise

-Beyond Suffrage has partnered with Women in Prison (WIP), Clean Break, Working Chance and Hibiscus to co-design and develop a trustee training programme for women with lived experience of the prison system.
-A group of fifteen women will be selected to take part in the programme, with at least half of the participants being from Black, Asian and minoritised communities.
-This will help to ensure that we are engaging with women with lived experience from all backgrounds.
+Beyond Suffrage partnered with Women in Prison to co-design and develop a trustee training programme for women with lived experience of the prison system.
+A group of fourteen women was selected to take part in the inaugural programme, with half of the participants being from Black, Asian and minoritised communities.

-We are very excited to announce that applications are now open (with a closing deadline of 5pm, Thursday 22 April 2021).
-As a participant on this programme, you will have an opportunity to learn more about Charity Governance and Finance i.e. how charities are run and how they obtain and manage their money.
-The programme will also help you to develop the confidence and skills necessary to step into a trustee leadership position.
-You will have the opportunity to learn from a range of women from different backgrounds who currently serve as trustees on charity boards.
+Participant on our programme, have the opportunity to learn more about Charity Governance and Finance i.e. how charities are run and how they obtain and manage their money.
+The programme also equips participants with the confidence and skills necessary to step into a trustee leadership position.
+During the training programme, which runs for 6-weeks, participants also receive support with finding a trustee role.

-You can apply to take part in the programme by clicking Apply now and completing a short application form (we accept both written or video applications).
-Please do not hesitate to apply, we would like to hear from as many women as possible.
-Please also take some time to read through the frequently asked questions below before submitting your application.
+You can apply to take part in the programme by completing a short application form (we accept both written or video applications).

 What is a charity trustee?